jrhemstad/link_test/README.md

 0000000000201024 u instance()::v
 ```

-We see that the function local static, `instance()::v` is marked with the `u` symbol.
+We see that the function local static, `instance()::v`, is marked with the `u` symbol.
 This symbol means:

 >  "u" The symbol is a unique global symbol.
 This is a GNU extension to the standard set of ELF
 >               symbol bindings.
 For such a symbol the dynamic linker will make sure that in the entire